Nodonisko/react-native-performance-toolkit/README.md

 #### React Hooks - JS Thread only

-Please be aware that this hook will not update if your JS thread is blocked (0 FPS) because updates are happening only that very same thread.
+Please be aware that this hook will not update if your JS thread is blocked (0 FPS) because updates are happening only on that very same thread.

 ```tsx
 import { useFpsJs } from 'react-native-performance-toolkit'